PLP-WebTechnologies/july-2025-advanced-html5-enhancing-content-maryashee/README.md

 ## Tips

 * Proper and meaningful use of lists, tables, and media.
-* Clarity and accessibility of form structure.
+* Clarity and accessibility of form structure.,
 * Correct use of form elements and attributes.
 * Effective application of native HTML5 validation.
 * Clean, well-indented, and maintainable HTML code.